-BEFORE ASKING FOR HELP FROM YOUR INSTRUCTOR: Be sure to check your syllabus for the information that you are seeking.
+BEFORE ASKING FOR HELP FROM YOUR INSTRUCTOR

+Be sure to check your syllabus for the information that you are seeking.
 In the field of Social Work, professionals are often asked to find answers to complex laws, policies, treatment modalities, and regulations.
 Often, we are working in agencies that are fast paced and require us to be on the move.
 This can mean that we are on our own to find the answers that our clients need.
 Your ability to find and interpret those answers on your own is key to your success.
 This course is a great opportunity to hone your skills.
 While I am more than happy to connect and truly enjoy getting to know/help students, know that it is equally important to me that you learn to navigate the unknown independently.

-WHEN REACHING OUT TO YOUR INSTRUCTOR: When reaching out, please allow at least 24-48 business hours for a response.
+WHEN REACHING OUT TO YOUR INSTRUCTOR

+When reaching out, please allow at least 24-48 business hours for a response.
 If your matter is urgent, feel free to add that to the subject line so that I am aware of this.
 Please know that one way that I facilitate self-care in my own life (a key component to longevity in the field of social work and addiction studies), I do not work 7 days a week.
 This means that I rarely check/respond to emails over the weekend or on holidays.
 This can be tricky when students wait until the last minute to begin their assignments (which are due on Sunday's).
 When mapping out your semester, be sure to leave yourself plenty of time to ask questions and obtain answers during the workweek, well before your assignment is due.

-ASSIGNMENTS AND POINTS AVAILABLE THIS SEMESTER: There are 5 ways to obtain points in this course.
+ASSIGNMENTS AND POINTS AVAILABLE THIS SEMESTER:

+There are 5 ways to obtain points in this course.
 The details of these are broken down below.
 Information about these assignments can also be found under the "Assignment Drop Box" page on our Canvas course home page.
 The rubric that will be used to grade each assignment can be found directly under the spot to submit each assignment in the "Assignment Drop Box" tab.
 All assignments will be discussed in class prior to their due dates.

-1. REFLECTIONS: There will be 2 of these over the semester.
+1. REFLECTIONS: There will be 1 of these during the semester.

-Each student will be required to complete an Initial Reflection and Final Reflection throughout the semester.
-These are to be done in the form of a paper and are turned in only to the instructor.
+Each student will be required to complete a Course Reflection this semester.
+This is done in the form of a paper and are turned in only to the instructor.
 (Meaning that these are not shared with others in the class.)
 Reflections are designed to allow students the opportunity to dig deeper into the course material and classroom discussions, examining how your own lived experiences, and newly discovered understandings of the field, shape your social work practice.
-While students are asked to write these at an academic level, there is no requirement to use APA citations for Reflections.
+Students are asked to avoid journaling and approach these at an academic/professional level.
+That said, there is no requirement to use APA citations for Reflections.
 Prompts for each topic will be discussed in class and will be available on Canvas (under the "Assignment Drop Box" tab).
 Submissions should be 2-3 pages in length, double-spaced, using the Times New Roman font of 12.
 Reflections are due by Sunday at 11:59pm at the end of the assigned week.

 REFLECTION TOPIC DUE POINTS AVAILABLE

-1. Initial Reflection Week Seven 50 points
+Course Reflection Week Seven 50 points

-2. Final Reflection Week Ten 50 points

-TOTAL OF 100 POINTS
+TOTAL OF 50 POINTS